PyvesB/javassembly/README.md

 To compile and run this project, you will need:
 - the JDK
-- the NASM assembler
+- an assembler such as NASM or Yasm
-- the GCC compiler (used to create the shared library)
+- a compiler such as GCC or Clang
-- a Linux x64 operating system
+- a Linux x64 or macOS operating system

 The example can easily be modified to accommodate other operating system or assembler requirements.